3lemenoP/Research/README.md

 Welcome to my research repository where I'm exploring how complex adaptive systems maintain viability in the face of surprise and uncertainty.

+Check out https://3lemenop.github.io/Research/ to keep up to date with my ideas.

 ---

 ## Research Overview